rmartinez809/interactive-rating-component/README-template.md

   - Note the gradation on the body of the card
 - Align elements in card
 - Add hover states
+- Allow rating-state to be recorded when clicking a number (1-4)
+  - Only one rating can be selected at a time.
 - onClick() function to transition to 'thank you' state
+  - make it so a rating must be selected first

 ### Built with